hiitiger/CoolerCppIdiom/readme.md

 ## Useful kits

 ##### [ppl async adapter](https://github.com/hiitiger/CoolerCppIdiom/blob/master/adapter/ppl/appasync.h)
-A wrapper for ppltask which enable user write async code like this:
+A cooler version of promise pattern, we can create our own operator to dispatch task to threads(ui,pool,io,http,etc). with a wrapper for ppltask, now we can write async code like this:

 ```c++
 using namespace concurrency_;